Mental Health: What is it?

 How do you treat someone with diabetes, cancer, or a broken arm?
 If you’re like most people, you’d express sympathy and concern, offer your support and reassurance, and feel confident that your friend’s condition could improve with treatment.
 Now, if that same friend told you he/she had a mental illness, what would you do?

-Too many people respond negatively when confronted with a friend’s mental illness and this only fuels the stigma surrounding the diagnosis.
+Too many people respond negatively when confronted with a friend’s mental illness and this only fuels the discrimination surrounding the diagnosis.
 The reality is, mental illness is no different from physical illness.
 Conditions like depression, schizophrenia, and anxiety disorders affect a person’s health.
 Support from friends and family are very important to a person’s recovery.
 You can make a difference just by understanding and helping your friend throughout the course of his or her illness and beyond.

 Put yourself in someone else’s shoes.
 Imagine that you’ve been diagnosed with a serious but treatable physical condition.
 You’re scared and confused, so you tell a close friend.
 What if that friend laughed at you, made you feel silly, or told you to “snap out of it”?
 People with mental illness face these reactions every day.